eficode-academy/artifactory-katas/gradle_remote_and_artifactory_plugin/README.md

     **Hint:** If you visit the artifact in the Artifactory UI, have a look at the `General` tab, under `Dependency Declaration`.
 Artifactory has already made the dependency declaration, ready to paste into the build script.
 1. Run `gradle dependencies` to verify that everything resolves as it should.
 1. Run `gradle productZip`.
 As you can see from `build.gradle` this task downloads our dependency and zips it up.
 Verify that `Duck.zip` is created.
-1. Run `gradle artifactoryPublish` and check that your artifact was uploaded.
+1. Run `gradle artifactoryPublish` and check that your zipped artifact `DuckZip-1.0.0.zip` was uploaded in your own repository.